MartinHelmut/mono/presentation/src/presentation.md

 # [fit] **Different tools**, different needs

-^ Depending on what you want to achieve, different ways to get there From full blown tools managing you projects to small install helper
+^ - Depending on what you want to achieve, there are different ways to get there
+- From full blown tools managing your whole projects, to small install helper

 ---

 # Some clarification

-^ Therefore, some clarification are needed
+^ - Therefore, some clarification are needed
+- An important one is that this is a quick overview
+- The goal is not to give you a deep dive, but I will provide links where you can get that

 ---

 ## [fit] No **A** versus **B**

-^ This is not a comparison
+^ - This is not a direct comparison
-Depending on what you need, you should choose the tool for your need I just want to show 4 options available
+- Depending on what you need, you should choose the tool for your need
+- I just want to show 4 options available
-This also means that this list will not be complete, there are more options still out there
+- This also means that this list will not be complete, there are more options still out there

 ---